 In addition to the main three field sobriety tests, an officer may ask you to perform other exercises, as well.
 For example, they may ask you to count backwards or recite the alphabet.
 Sometimes, police officers drag out these exercises in an effort to exhaust drivers, which could give the officer reasonable cause to arrest them.

-Call Our Field Sobriety Exercises Attorney in Fort Lauderdale Now
+Call Our Fort Lauderdale Field Sobriety Exercises Attorney Now

 If your rights have been violated and you have been arrested after performing field sobriety tests, call for legal help right away.
 At Meldon Law, our Fort Lauderdale field sobriety exercises attorney will help restore your rights and defend against any charges against you.
 Call us today at 800-373-8000 or contact us online to schedule a free consultation.